Provable Convex Co-clustering of Tensors: Specifying Non-Uniform Weights

-The first major practical consideration is how to choose the weights $w_{d,ij}$ in the penalty terms $R_d(\T{U}$).
-In \Sec{statistical_properties}, we assumed uniform weights to establish a prediction error bound, which revealed a surprising and beneficial ``blessing of dimensionality" phenomenon.
-Although this simplifying assumption gave clarity and insight into how the co-clustering problem gets easier as the number of modes increases, in practice choosing non-uniform weights can substantially improve the quality of the clustering results.
-In the context of convex clustering, \cite{Chen2015} and \cite{Chi2015} provided empirical evidence that choosing uniform weights rarely produced exact sparsity in the pairwise differences of smooth estimates except in the case when there was a strong separation between groups.
+In \Sec{statistical_properties}, we assumed uniform weights $w_{d,ij}$ in the penalty terms $R_d(\T{U}$) to establish a prediction error bound, which revealed a surprising and beneficial ``blessing of dimensionality" phenomenon.
+Although this simplifying assumption gives clarity and insight into how the co-clustering problem gets easier as the number of modes increases, in practice choosing non-uniform weights can substantially improve the quality of the clustering results.
+In the context of convex clustering, \cite{Chen2015} and \cite{Chi2015} provided empirical evidence that convex clustering with uniform weights struggled to produce exact sparsity in the pairwise differences of smooth estimates when there was not a strong separation between groups.
 Indeed, similar phenomena were observed in earlier work on the related clustered lasso \citep{She2010}.
-Several related works \citep{She2010, Chen2015, Chi2015} recommend a weight assignment strategy described below.
-In addition, the use of {\em sparse} weights can also lead to non-trivial improvements in the computational time {\em and} quality \citep{Chi2015, ChiAllenBaraniuk2017}.
-Finally, non-uniform weights provide a connection between convex clustering and other penalized regression-based clustering methods that use folded-concave penalties \citep{PanShenLiu2013,Marchetti2014,Wu2016}.
-We defer further discussion on this connection to \App{weight_extra_discussion}.
+Several related works \citep{She2010, HockingJoulinBachEtAl2011, Chen2015, Chi2015} recommend a weight assignment strategy described below.
+In addition, the use of {\em sparse} weights can also lead to non-trivial improvements in both computational time and clustering performance \citep{Chi2015, ChiAllenBaraniuk2017}.